I’m sure some of you saw a job opening regarding data entry clerks or administrative assistant that offered work at home opportunity.

 I don’t know what job position pays more, administrative assistant or data entry clerk.
 It shows a pay that is tempting especially because it’s completely from home.

-If you think about it, no commuting, work in your jammies and the possibility to work around your own lifestyle schedule make the pay rate so tempting.
+If you think about it, no commuting, work in your jammies, and the possibility to work around your own lifestyle schedule make the pay rate so tempting.

-The fourth red flag is weekly pay
+The fourth red flag is the weekly pay

 The fifth red flag is various locations